-She started singing professionally at nineteen years old in jazz clubs and lounges in Sendai and Yokohama, Japan.
-She was singing six nights a week at that time in various styles such as American pop, jazz and Japanese pop.
+At age of 19 Akiko would begin her professional singing career at Jazz clubs and lounges in Sendai and Yokohama Japan.
+Booked almost daily, she sang around six nights a week in various styles such as American pop, Jazz, and Japanese pop.

 Akiko attended Berklee College of Music on a scholarship in 1986.
 During that time, she took voice lessons with some great instructors such as Jan Shapiro, Maggie Scott and Anne Packham and piano lessons with Yuki Arimasa and Bob Winter.

 After graduating Berklee, she performed at many jazz clubs, hotels, and jazz festivals in local cities and japan.
 She also taught at several private music schools such as Yokohama Contemporary School of Music and Mate School of Music.
 She also released her first CD in 1996, “Alfie” with the Yuki Arimasa piano trio (Thomas Hebb on Bass and Marc Gratama on Drums.)
 The CD received high evaluation by the Japanese jazz magazine “Jazz life”.

 After her marriage, she settled in New England where she continued to perform in jazz venues, restaurants and lounges in the Boston and North shore area.
 She has been teaching voice privately to limitless ages for over 30 years.
 She also recently trained and completed the third level of Somatic Voice Work.
 So, Akiko is not only a trustworthy instructor from her independent experience and training, she is well educated in the pedagogical aspect of the voice.